This video can be a great apostolic resource for those who are considering embarking upon a serious relationship.

 Often the idea of aging, of losing the ever so idolized beauty of youth, scares us.
-At the bottom, their lies that idea of insecurity: how could I be loved if I look like that?
-Or even: how could could I love the same person for so long?
+At the bottom lies that idea of insecurity: how could I be loved if I look like that?
+Or even: how could I love the same person for so long?

-When one speaks with youth, the idea of finding the love of one’s life and never leaving him/her has almost become a fairy tale, something that grandma or grandpa talks about in front on fire late at night.
-While there are certainly many beautiful examples of faithful marriage, being witness and victims of our “disposable culture”.
+When one speaks with youth, the idea of finding the love of one’s life and never leaving him/her has almost become a fairy tale, something that grandma or grandpa talks about in front of the fire late at night.
+While there are certainly many beautiful examples of faithful marriage, we are also witnesses and victims of our “disposable culture”.

-Gabriel Marcel, a French Catholic convert write that the real meaning of “to say that one loves a being” resides in saying, “Because I love you, because I affirm you as a being, there is something in you which can bridge the abyss that I vaguely call ‘Death’”.
-Put simply, to say that I love you mean means that for me you will never die.
+Gabriel Marcel, a French Catholic convert writes that the real meaning of “to say that one loves a being” resides in saying, “Because I love you, because I affirm you as a being, there is something in you which can bridge the abyss that I vaguely call ‘Death’”.
+Put simply, to say that I love you means that for me you will never die.

 When we read, “Therefore what God has joined together, let no one separate.
-(Mark 10:9),” we aren’t only dealing with a moral code, but also a simply manifestation of true love.
+(Mark 10:9),” we aren’t only dealing with a moral code, but also a simple manifestation of true love.
 Love has a natural fascination for eternity.
 Like a good wine, it gets better with time; or perhaps better, love necessarily requires time.